-Should you encounter an active shooter situation should:
+Should you encounter an active shooter situation:

-• Call 911 with the location of the incident and provide a description of the active shooter(s) and the type of weapon, if known.
+- Call 911 with the location of the incident and provide a description of the active shooter(s) and the type of weapon, if known. - Call the Security Services department at ext.
+5-6161, for Scottish Rite, Egleston and Hughes Spalding locations.

-- Call the Security Services department at ext.
-5-6161, for Scottish Rite, Egleston and Hughes Spalding locations, and ext.
-5-7711 for the Park and neighborhood locations. - Evacuate all persons from the affected area, if it is safe to do so.
+• Evacuate all persons from the affected area, if it is safe to do so.